Uterine Sarcoma: Hormone Therapy

 Progestins.
 These include megestrol acetate and medroxyprogesterone.
 These progesterone-like medicines may be used to treat ESS.

 Aromatase Inhibitors.
 These include letrozole, anastrozole, and exemestane.
 These medicines prevent estrogen from forming in the body's fatty tissue.
 They may be used to treat ESS in women who have had their ovaries removed.
-The ovaries are the main source of estrogen.
 They may be used to treat ESS in women who have been through menopause.

 Gonadotropin-releasing hormone agonists.
 These include goserelin and leuprolide.
 These medicines are used to lower estrogen levels in women who have not gone through menopause.